Farm law protests: Farmers reject Centre’s proposal to resolve deadlock, call for protest on Monday

 Several Opposition parties met President Ram Nath Kovind over the agricultural laws on Wednesday.

-Farmers’ unions on Wednesday rejected the Centre’s proposal to resolve the deadlock over the agricultural laws, ANI reported.
-Members of the Krantikari Kisan Union said that they will block the Delhi-Jaipur highway on Saturday.
-The farmers also called for a countrywide protest on Monday, NDTV reported.
+Farmers’ unions on Wednesday rejected a written proposal sent by the Centre, detailing the amendments it was willing to make to the three agriculture laws, ANI reported.
+They said they would intensify their agitation against the legislations with a nationwide protest on Monday.
+Members of the Krantikari Kisan Union also said that they will block the Delhi-Jaipur highway on Saturday.

+Addressing a press conference, farmer leader Shiv Kumar Kakka said that there was nothing new in the government’s proposal sent to them and that it was rejected by the Sanyukta Kisan Committee, a joint platform of the farmers’ unions, PTI reported.
+Another leader Jangvir Singh said that the unions may consider the Centre’s stand if it sends a fresh proposal.

+Kakka said the farmers have decided to intensify their agitation, and that they will block all roads leading to Delhi one by one if the three farm laws are not scrapped.
+He said all the highways to Delhi will be blocked on December 14 as part of the nationwide protest.

+Darshan Pal of the Krantikari Kisan Union said the proposals sent by Union Home Minister Amit Shah contained the same things that Agriculture Minister Narendra Singh Tomar told them in their previous meetings.

-The Centre had sent a proposal to the farmers protesting against the three agricultural laws, saying that it was ready to give a written assurance on minimum support price, PTI reported.
+The Centre had sent a proposal to the farmers protesting against the three agricultural laws, saying that it was ready to give a written assurance on minimum support price, according to PTI.
 The government had assured the farmers that it was ready to clarify their concerns about the new laws.
 It, however, said nothing about the farmers’ key demand to withdraw the laws.

 The Centre also proposed seven amendments to two of the laws – The Farmers Produce Trade and Commerce (Promotion and Facilitation) Act, 2020 and The Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Act, 2020.
 It assured farmers that no changes would be made to the existing system of electricity bill payment.
 One of the demands of the farmers was to scrap the proposed Electricity Amendment bill 2020.